Obstetric medicine: Postpartum depression

 A common ailment of pregnant women is postpartum depression.
 Depression can cause pregnant women to have poor nutrition or inadequate strength to nurture herself and her baby.
 The result of this can be problems in development and health of the fetus.
 The use of medicine to treat postpartum depression is a subject for debate, since some research indicates that the use of antidepressants during pregnancy can lead to physical malformations and long-term health problems of the baby Other forms of treatment include support groups and psychotherapy.

 Gestational diabetes

 Gestational diabetes is observed by elevated glucose levels in pregnant women who have never had diabetes.
 This form of diabetes occurs when placental hormones interfere with insulin produced by the mother, resulting in an excess of glucose in the blood.
 The excess glucose will cross the placenta and cause the baby's pancreas to produce extra insulin and store the excess glucose as fat.
 Gestational diabetes is treated by a diet and exercise regiment the goal of maintaining lower levels of glucose in the body.
+Gestational diabetes increases the risk of high blood pressure, preeclampsia, C-section or developing diabetes in the future.
+It is important to adapt to healthy habits if one has gestational diabetes.
+Intervention diet, becoming physically active and weight control all help reduce any health problems or risk in the future.